kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

 DESCRIPTION
 -----------

-**btrfs subvolume** is used to create/delete/list/show btrfs subvolumes and snapshots.
+:command:`btrfs subvolume` is used to create/delete/list/show btrfs subvolumes and snapshots.

 .. include:: ch-subvolume-intro.rst